forestgrape/coronavirus/index.md

 #### not infectable locations
-Not infecteble since no ACE2 and thus the symptoms from the corresponding location indicate an agent other than Sars-2 Infection Type  | Location | Symptoms | Immune response | Comments and Risks/ possible complications | Notes
+Not infecteble since no ACE2 and thus the symptoms from the corresponding location indicate an **agent other** than Sars-2

+Infection Type  | Location | Symptoms | Immune response | Comments and Risks/ possible complications | Notes
 --------------|--------------|----------|---------------|------------------------|---------------
 MRI| Vocal folds | hoarse | - | no ACE2 cells thus no virus replication |
 LRI | trachea | cough  | irritation due to virions deposited| [no ACE2 cells](#ace2-receptor-distribution) thus no replication| viral load in sputum due to deposition

 #### Ressources/ Readings
 [in work]
 > Many concepts in this section are raw ideas and often not 1-1 in literature.
-A lot of excellent papers provided observations, inspiration and sometimes similar ideas founding the ideas here.
+A lot of illustrative papers provided observations, inspiration and sometimes similar ideas founding the ideas here.

 * ##### Review Epdemiology, Genetic Recombination, and Pathogenesis of Coronaviruses; S Su, Y Bi, G Gao et al
     - Table 1: comparison of the infection caused by the HCoVs 229E, OC43, Sars-CoV, NL63, HKU1, MERS-CoV